While reports of identity theft have fluctuated year to year, it continues to be a major concern citizens need to be …

 If that sounds too steep, or if you’d like to try monitoring it yourself for free, you could always utilize apps like Credit Karma.
 There, you can get access to your credit score for free and review all open accounts and recent activity.
 In this case, the onus is on you to be diligent and routinely check for anything suspicious.
 If you combine this with a consistent scouring of your bank statement, you can discover any issues as they arise.
 Don’t forget to do this for your children, too; 1.3 million kids have their identities stolen each year, with 50% under the age of six.
 Many times, these cases go unnoticed for upwards of 15 years.

-Like 2017, online privacy concerns are sure to be a major focus in 2018.
+Like 2017, online privacy concerns are a major focus in 2018.
 In all likelihood, the next big data breach is right around the corner, and our government continues to strip regulations that protect citizens from ISPs and other major corporations.
 With more time being spent online, new opportunities emerge for cybercriminals.
 Now is the time to take digital online privacy into our own hands, and as these tips prove, you don’t have to be a tech-whizz to do it.